rackerlabs/support-how-to/content/how-to/fabric/fabric-ticketing/index.md

 <img width="302" alt="FT9" src="https://user-images.githubusercontent.com/98875667/156182984-cf86867f-a906-45bd-9e37-e0a8daba6c67.png">

 1. Create Ticket: User can create new ticket using this option.
 Details of how new ticket is created is detailed in upcoming sections.
-2. Search: User can search the required tickets.
+2. Search: User can utilize the field to search by Ticket ID, Subject, and for text used in comments.

 <img width="142" alt="FT10" src="https://user-images.githubusercontent.com/98875667/156183312-0c15933a-b591-4deb-8dd8-1ccbb2682681.png">